justinmeiners/efficient-programming-with-components/13_searching.md

       return std::make_pair(first, n);
     }

-[^name]: Alex: "The name is stolen from Common Lisp [`find`][clhs-find].
+[^name-of-find-function]: Alex: The name is stolen from Common Lisp [`find`][clhs-find].
     Always try to borrow from some place.
     Originality is frowned upon,
     especially for naming.
-    Everyone loves to make non-standard names."
+    Everyone loves to make non-standard names.

-[^wrapper]: This is an amusing comment because
+[^wrapper]: I find this comment amusing because
-    Alex just got done talking about why `find_if_not` was such a helpful contribution
+    Alex just got done talking about why `find_if_not`was such a helpful contribution It's not clear how to reconcile his advice to carefully considering convenience of user, with this comment about not wanting to provide convenient interfaces for algorithms.
-    and how we should consider the needs of the user and give them various convenience interfaces for algorithms.

 [^eop-range-kinds]: These two kinds of ranges are discussed in depth in "Elements of Programming" chapter 6.